taryue/taryue.github.io/_pages/about.md

 # Recent News

 * July, 2026.
-We have a new paper published in Statistics in Medcine on [Distance regression for longitudinal and cross-over microbiome data](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.70654).
+We have a new paper published in Statistics in Medicine on [Distance regression for longitudinal and cross-over microbiome data](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.70654).
 * May, 2026.
 We have a new preprint on [robust DAG estimation through model averaging](https://arxiv.org/abs/2605.18633).
 * May, 2026.
 I will join Biometrics as an Associate Editor in July, 2026.
 * Apr, 2026.
 I am honored to join the University of Colorado Cancer Center as a Full Member.